How can we help with Sponsor Licence applications and compliance?

 - Level 1 user – responsible for all day-to-day management of your licence using the SMS

-RVS Solicitors can assist by taking over one of these key personnel roles for you.
+RVS Solicitors can assist by advising you in respect of the key personnel’s suitability.
+In some cases, we can also assist by taking over one of these key personnel roles for you.
 We can also take over the management of your SMS, ensuring it is compliant and up-to-date.

 2 – Complaint HR Systems